 Blepharoplasty (also known as laser eyelid surgery, laser eye-lift, and other similar names) eliminates the excess fat and skin that weigh your eyes down.
 We often combine it with a technique such as, ActiveFX or laser resurfacing to smooth out wrinkles and give you the lighter, brighter appearance of youth.

 Blepharoplasty is a quick, in-office treatment that is virtually bloodless and painless.
 We can treat the upper eyelids, lower eyelids, or both.

 SAGGING, PUFFY, OR WRINKLED EYES

 Wrinkles and folds around the eyes.
 Excessive skin and fat, causing drooping lids, puffiness, sagging, and even “bags” under the eyes.

 We begin by giving you a local anesthetic.
-Using a laser device, Dr. Ramsdell makes a tiny incision in the crease above the eye and removes excess fat, muscle, and skin.
+Using a laser device, the surgeon makes a tiny incision in the crease above the eye and removes excess fat, muscle, and skin.
 The incision is closed with sutures, which are removed after healing.

-After deadening the treatment site with a local anesthetic, Dr. Ramsdell works through an incision in the back of the lower eyelid.
-Because of the incision location you need no sutures and will have no visible scarring.
+After deadening the treatment site with a local anesthetic, the surgeon works through an incision in the back of the lower eyelid.
+Because of the incision location, you need no sutures and will have no visible scarring.